tsobe/lobiani/README.md

 ### Shipping
 - Address - address to deliver purchased products to
 - Product - description of a product to deliver
-- Courrier - delivers purchased products to the specified address
+- Courier - delivers purchased products to the specified address

-### Recommender
+### Personalization
 - Product - product that was purchased previously
 - Customer - person who purchased product
 - Recommendation - recommended product for specific customer

-## Event storming
+## Ubiquitous language (brief Event storming)
 - Warehouse item defined
 - Warehouse item(s) added
 - Product described in the sales